A nice cuppa for antibiotics

 Advertising philosophy

 Tibor Machan of Chapman University in Silverado, California, is a Hungarian-American philosopher he has turned his attention to the concept of advertising in order to define exactly what it is so that it might be evaluated as an activity.
 He points out that in order to judge any activity or institution we must have a clear view of its nature or purpose.
 After all, the same philosophy applies when judging people as parents, teachers, when judging a travel company, healthcare system, university.
-In essence the concept of advertising boils down to the idea of positively promoting a product or service that people or organizations themselves may wish to obtain or use.
+The concept of advertising boils down to the idea of positively promoting a product or service that people or organizations themselves may wish to obtain or use.
 However, advertising is a much deeper concept in that it acts as its own economy wherein other products – free magazines and internet sites – that are not themselves being advertised but carry advertising for other products and services can be might be procured for no cost because of the advertisements.

 Machan, T. (2014) ‘Advertising defended’, Int.
 J. Economics and Business Research, Vol. 7, No. 3, pp.376–382.